14. Related Party Transactions

 |Related Party Transactions||

 On April 21, 2016, the Company entered into a merchandising and licensing agreement with Andy Heyward Animation Art (“AHAA”), whose principal is Andy Heyward, the Company’s Chief Executive Officer.
 The Company entered into a customary merchandise license agreement with AHAA for the use of characters and logos related to Warren Buffett’s Secret Millionaires Club and Stan Lee’s Mighty 7 in connection with certain products to be sold by AHAA.
 The terms and conditions of such license are customary within the industry, and the Company earns an arm-length industry standard royalty on all sales made by AHAA utilizing the licensed content.
-During the three months ended September 30, 2017 and 2016, the Company earned $0 and $247 in royalties from this agreement, respectively.
-During the nine months ended September 30, 2017 and 2016, the Company earned $0 and $247 in royalties from this agreement, respectively.
+During the years ended December 31, 2017 and 2016, the Company earned $96 and $247 in royalties from this agreement, respectively.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.